 Terms Definitions Delayed Openings The opening of offices is delayed due to adverse weather conditions or other emergency circumstances.
-The closing time of offices is adjusted to an earlier time due to adverse weather conditions or other emergency circumstances.
-Early Closing Personnel designated by each Agency/Department Head that are "essential" to the effective operations of the City because of his/her responsibilities to protect and serve the citizens of Richmond.
-An individual may be determined as essential in one given situation (i.e., snowstorms/removal) and nonessential in another situation (i.e., sewer maintenance).
+Early Closing The closing time of offices is adjusted to an earlier time due to adverse weather conditions or other emergency circumstances.
+Essential Personnel designated by each Agency/Department Head that are "essential" to the effective operations of the City because of his/her responsibilities to protect and serve the citizens of Richmond.
+An individual may be determined as essential in one given situation (i.e., snow storms/removal) and non- essential in another situation (i.e., sewer maintenance).
 The decision to designate an individual as essential is determined by the Agency/Department Head.
-Exempt Leave/time-off requested by employees and granted by supervisors without delay in the time of an emergency.
+Exempt A classification for which overtime compensation (payment or compensatory time) is not required under the Fair Labor Standards Act.
+Positions classified as exempt are so noted in the Compensation Plan.
+Full Closing City offices are fully closed for the entire workday due to adverse weather conditions or other emergency circumstances.
+Liberal Leave Leave/time-off requested by employees and granted by supervisors without delay in the time of an emergency.
 This is at the discretion of the CAO, Mayor or City Council and only for non-essential employees.
-Personnel who are not designated as "essential" for the emergency or closing.
-Full Closing A classification for which overtime compensation (payment or compensatory time) is required by the Fair Labor Standards
+Non-Essential Personnel who are not designated as "essential" for the emergency or closing.
+Non-exempt A classification for which overtime compensation (payment or compensatory time) is required by the Fair Labor Standards Act.
+Positions classified as non-exempt are so noted in the Compensation Plan.
+Partial Closings/Locations If the emergency or other circumstance is limited to a portion of the City.